ArjVi/ArjVi/README.md

 - 👋 Hi, I’m @ArjVi
 - 👀 I’m interested in aviation!
 - 🌱 I’m currently learning HTML/CSS/JS and attending CS50 course
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some basic projects!

 <!---
 ArjVi/ArjVi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.